task-json/task.json/README.md

 The format mainly follows the definition of `todo.txt` but adds a new field for due date since it is widely used.

-The `uuid` and `modified` fields are necessary for synchronization between multiple tasks.
+The `removed`, `uuid` and `modified` fields are necessary for synchronization between multiple tasks.

 ## Related Projects